dotexe1337/LFSInstaller/README.md

-# LFSInstaller - Linux From Scratch Distribution-Independent Installer
+# LFSInstaller - Complete Linux From Scratch Installer

 ![new_video-ezgif com-crop](https://github.com/user-attachments/assets/72c916b2-268c-49a4-a3c7-a00c1f8a1659)